Take a Stroll Along El Malecón, Lima’s Scenic Cliff Top Walkway

 The largest park on the Malecón de la Marina, the northernmost section of the Malecón, is Parque Miguel Grau, named after Peru’s greatest naval hero.

 The Faro la Marina, probably the most famous lighthouse in Peru, is located at the northern end of Parque Antonio Raimondi on the Malecón Cisneros.
 Built in 1900, the blue and white striped cylindrical tower rises up to a height of just under 70 feet (about 21 meters)—not huge, but big enough to serve as an interesting landmark along El Malecón.

 The Villena Rey Bridge

-Inaugurated in 1968, the 104-meter single-arch Puente Villena Rey passes over a busy road that cuts down from the upper part of Miraflores to the main highway running alongside the beaches below.
+Inaugurated in 1968, the 341-foot (104-meter) single-arch Puente Villena Rey passes over a busy road that cuts down from the upper part of Miraflores to the main highway running alongside the beaches below.